wwalterr/dos/README.md

 # DOS

-Asynchronous DOS attack through TOR.
+Asynchronous and distributed DOS attack through TOR.

 ## About

-An asynchronous denial-of-service attack through the TOR network.
+An asynchronous and distributed denial-of-service attack through the TOR network.

 ## Built with